Whitecat18/Mavoc-Antivirus/README.md

 An Opensource Windows Antivirus Tool to detect ransomware , viruses , backdoors , payloads and completely removes it from system.

 The Tool is in development.
-Due to the Hackathon , i cant say the POC , workflow or any screenshots .
+Due to the Hackathon , i can't upload any POC , workflow or any screenshots .

 I will be releasing my project as opensource when my Hackathon event is completed .